wcandillon/react-native-webgpu/README.md

 Make sure you have all the tools required for building the Skia libraries (Android Studio, XCode, Ninja, CMake, Android NDK/build tools).

-### Downloading Dawn
+### Installing Dawn

-There is an alternative way which is to download the prebuilt binaries from GitHub.
+There is an alternative way which is to install the prebuilt binaries from GitHub.

 ```sh
 $ yarn